Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 (SQL-S1001)(DBD: describe/SQLBindCol err=-1)

-When building DBD::ODBC with unixODBC and running the make test you see something like this:
+When running make test you get something like:

 PERL_DL_NONLAZY=1 /usr/bin/perl -Iblib/arch -Iblib/lib